A queueing model with independent arrivals, and its fluid and diffusion limits: Introduction

-To develop our fluid and diffusion limits, we first use the Glivenko-Cantelli theorem and the functional strong law of large numbers to develop a fluid limit for the netput process (that is, the difference between the arrival process and the potential service completion process that assumes the server is always busy).
-The fluid limit for the queue-length process then follows from the Skorokhod reflection mapping theorem \cite{Sk61, Ha85}.
-We observe an interesting behavior in the fluid limit: it switches between overloaded, underloaded, and critically loaded periods, as time progresses.
-The limiting diffusion for the queue-length process then arises as the directional derivative of the one-dimensional Skorokhod map for the fluid process, having input that is the diffusion netput process approximation.
-The diffusion netput process approximation combines a Brownian bridge, that arises from the invariance principle related to the Kolmogorov-Smirnov statistic, and a Brownian motion, that arises from the functional central limit theorem for renewal processes.
-We also note that our diffusion process convergence results are in Skorokhod's $M_1$ topology on the space $\mathcal{D}_{\lim}[0,\infty)$, the space of functions that are right or left continuous at every point, and right continuous at 0.
-Recall that the $M_1$ topology is weaker than the $J_1$ topology.
-We further show that convergence for the $\Delta_{(i)}/GI/1$ model cannot be achieved in the stronger $J_1$ topology, and by implication, in the even stronger uniform topology.
+To develop the fluid limits, we use the Glivenko-Cantelli theorem and the functional Strong Law of Large Numbers for renewal processes along with the Skorokhod reflection mapping theorem.
+We show that the fluid limit of the queue length process switches between `overloaded', `underloaded', and `critically loaded' regimes as time progresses.
+The limiting diffusion for the queue-length process is derived using a directional derivative reflection mapping lemma.
+The diffusion process approximation is a reflection of a Brownian bridge process, that arises from the invariance principle related to the Kolmogorov-Smirnov statistic, combined with a Brownian motion, that arises from the functional central limit theorem for renewal processes.
+We also note that our diffusion process convergence results are in Skorokhod's $M_1$ topology on $\mathcal{D}_{\lim}[0,\infty)$, the space of functions that are right or left continuous at every point, and right continuous at 0.